 Restorative low-moisture carpet cleaning refers to the procedures or methods of cleaning carpets that have either not been cleaned for a long time or are loaded with stains, spills, spots, or soils.
 Restorative cleaning procedures are more effective and necessary to remove deeply embedded spills, soils, stains, or spots.

 Usually, for restorative carpet cleaning services, the method commonly used is hot-water extraction.
 The method is available in either portable machines or truck-mounted systems.
-If the carpeting is to be cleaned in house then the portable system will be the one to be used.
+If the carpeting is to be cleaned in the house then the portable system will be the one to be used.
 Luckily, some of the portable systems are quite powerful and they offer similar cleaning power to that of a truck mounted system.

 The types of cleaning wand, the power of the equipment, as well as the amount of water used are all factors that qualify a machine as low-moisture or not.
 Some of the low-moisture systems use less than one gallon of water per minute to clean, which is significantly less than conventional machines as well as older carpet extractors.